-The Coalition looks forward to passing S. 3925 sponsored by Senator Michael Venditto and Coprime sponsors Senator Rich Funke and Senator Terrence Murphy.
+In light of this decision, the Coalition is proud that it passed S. 3925 sponsored by Senator Michael Venditto and Co-prime sponsors Senator Rich Funke and Senator Terrence Murphy.

 This bill is a direct response to the recent Court of Appeals decision People v.
-Diack.
-5 This legislation will empower localities to protect their children by enacting local laws that are no less restrictive than the state laws.
+Diack.5 This legislation will empower localities to protect their children by enacting local laws that are no less restrictive than the state laws.